 Decision on your WLZ care needs assessment

-Even if you are eligible for care under the Chronic Care Act, the CIZ will want to know what you can still do for yourself and what help you are getting from family, friends and neighbours.
+Even if you are eligible for care under the Long-term care act, the CIZ will want to know what you can still do for yourself and what help you are getting from family, friends and neighbours.
 The CIZ will use this information to decide on the most appropriate care needs package for you.
 It gives a general indication of how many hours of care you need and what kind of care.

 The CIZ will send its decision to your regional care administration office.
 The office will contact you to help you find a care provider, and make detailed arrangements about what care you will be given and how.
 These arrangements will be recorded in your care and support plan.
 You are entitled to get help from an independent client support worker in this process too.
 Care administration offices must make sure this support is available.

 If you are not eligible for care under the WLZ